Masters of Albion Early Access Preview ...

 What does the fog mechanic mean for your strategy?

-The grey fog regions are not just a pacing device.
+The grey fog regions aren't just a pacing device.
 They represent a hard cap on where your civilization can expand and where your god hand powers function.
-Since your villagers cannot enter fogged areas either, clearing fog is a prerequisite for expanding your resource base and accessing new content.
+Since your villagers can't enter fogged areas either, clearing fog is required for expanding your resource base and accessing new content.

 This makes hero possession a strategic priority rather than an occasional novelty.
 You need to regularly take direct control of heroes, venture into fogged regions, and locate the towers that restore the land.
 The fog system ties the city-building and god game halves of Masters of Albion together more tightly than either element would be on its own.